shyacint/modern_limits_of_ilp_18742/README.md

 * TODO:
     * add register & memory renaming
     * determine if different hazards (RAW, WAR, etc.) should be approached differently
+    * more robust test cases for script accuracy